It is also alive and thriving, despite the predictions, which is not exactly new, either.

 A referral program is a win-win situation, as the customer gets to reap benefits like discounts, gift vouchers, free shipping, etc. Likewise, the company gets more customers that are willing to convert.

-For example, Moosend has that exact button you’re looking for when setting up campaigns:
+For example, Moosend, one of Mailchimp’s alternatives has that exact button you’re looking for when setting up campaigns:

 You see, referral marketing is in the list of the most tried and accurate sales tools, as people that are ready to refer someone to your brand are, mainly, giving your brand a vote of confidence, they’re showing you how much they enjoy your product, and they want the world to know.